Recent Study Reveals Substantial Impact of Distractions on Teen Drivers

 The study also tracked changes in behavior over the span of the seven years for which data was collected.
 For example, in 2008, 13% of all drivers involved in a crash showed no reaction prior to the moment of impact.
 However, by 2014, 25% of drivers involved in a crash did not show a reaction prior to the crash.
 This means that a quarter of those involved in an accident were distracted enough that they failed to realize a crash was going to occur.

 Many states, including New York, have laws that bar drivers with probationary licenses from having more than one non-family-member passenger under 21 years of age, due to the risk of distraction teens pose to one another.
 Additionally, teen drivers face serious consequences for being found texting or otherwise using their phone while driving.
 Parents are encouraged to reinforce the importance of following these laws with their children due to the great safety concerns involved.

-If you or someone you love has been injured in an accident in the Hudson Valley, contact the compassionate and knowledgeable personal injury lawyers at Ingber & Provost for a consultation on your case at 845-733-2720, with offices conveniently located in Poughkeepsie, Pine Bush, and Bloomingburg.
+If you or someone you love has been injured in an accident in the Hudson Valley, contact the compassionate and knowledgeable personal injury lawyers at Ingber & Provost for a consultation on your case at 845-733-2720, with offices conveniently located in Poughkeepsie, Melville, and Bloomingburg.